Wikipedia

 • Gentler on the skin

-• Effective on short, coarse hair
+• Effective on short and coarse hair

 • More time-consuming